The information on this page was provided by the law school.

-Tuition for 2018–2019 is $18,593.81 plus ancillary fees.
-Entrance scholarships are offered to our top candidates based on GPA and LSAT scores.
+Tuition and ancillary fees for incoming 1L students in 2021–2022 totals $18,039.22.
+Entrance scholarships are offered to our top candidates based on GPA and LSAT scores, and are included with offers of admission.
 You do not apply for entrance scholarships; you are automatically considered.

 All applicants must apply through the Ontario Law School Application Service (OLSAS).

-We strongly encourage Aboriginal applicants from across Canada to apply to our program.
-Bora Laskin Faculty of Law at Lakehead University is committed to improving Aboriginal representation in the Canadian legal community.
+We strongly encourage Indigenous applicants from across Canada to apply to our program.
+Bora Laskin Faculty of Law at Lakehead University is committed to improving Indigenous representation in the Canadian legal community.